Gellybean/Mathfinder-Bot/README.md

  - [Bot Invite.](https://discord.com/api/oauth2/authorize?client_id=1003844628841238588&permissions=277025712192&scope=bot%20applications.commands)
  - [Discord Server.](https://discord.gg/z2rVRnVjb7)

-This is a big work in progress.
-I'm sure there are plenty of bugs to work out, and many improvements to make.
-Please feel free to let me know on here or Discord.
+This is a big work in progress, with plenty of room for improvement.
+Please feel free to let me know what you think on here or Discord.
 The [**Command Reference**](https://github.com/Gellybean/Mathfinder-Bot/wiki) should help you with basic usage.

 ## Getting Started
 **NOTE**—You don't need to create a character to utilize most commands.
 The first time you use [`/eval`](https://github.com/Gellybean/Mathfinder-Bot/wiki/eval), it will generate a blank sheet for you.